O Canada

 Handrail Graspability

-The National Building Code requires a 2-inch minimum clearance between the wall and handrail.
-If the wall surface is considered “rough”, that clearance should be 2-3/8 inch.
+The NBC requires a 2” minimum clearance between the wall and handrail.
+If the wall surface is considered “rough”, that clearance should be 2-3/8”.

 Handrail Extensions